pradeepcep/qwaver/README.md

 * For parameters set maximum and minimum and numeric values
 * pre-populate for a new database two queries: list public tables, list columns given a table name
 * list users in an organization
+* automatically add "admin" to new organizations
+* Add google analytics

 #### URGENT
 * For database, add database_type with selections for what is supported + 'other'